napari/napari-workshop-template/napari-workshops/notebooks/spot_detection_basic.md

 ## Create an image filter

-If you look carefull at the `spots` layer, you will notice that it contains background and autofluorescence from the cells.
+If you look carefully at the `spots` layer, you will notice that it contains background and autofluorescence from the cells.
 It may help to just look at the single channel.

 ```{code-cell} ipython3